ITV Schools: Presentation

 Schools programmes on ITV were generally between ten and twenty minutes in length.
 Unlike peak-time programmes (which were usually scheduled at times rounded up to the nearest five minutes), schools programmes were scheduled at very precise times, such as 10:03 or 11:32.
 Some individual regions, such as HTV Wales, sometimes showed their own programming instead of the network offerings, but would rejoin the network in time for the next scheduled programme, so it was necessary to devise a flexible presentation system which would allow the network to effectively fill the time between programmes without resorting to showing a blank screen.
 Until 1968 network schools presentation was provided initially by Associated-Rediffusion in London before it transferred to ATV and later, Central Independent Television in Birmingham with live announcements made by ATV and Central's staff announcers including Mike Prince, Stewart White, Peter Davies and Su Evans.

 Between programmes, interval music was played and a holding slide shown onscreen, identifying the service as Independent Television For Schools And Colleges and thus differentiating the service from the similar schools TV service run by the BBC, which were listed as "For Schools, Colleges" in the Radio Times until BBC Schools broadcasting moved to BBC2 in autumn 1983 with a new title of Daytime on Two.
 This holding slide could be shown for anything from a few seconds to a few minutes, depending on the length of time required to fill.
 A different theme for the holding slides was used each term, and usually each week a different slide would be used.

 Exactly one minute before the start of the programme, the slide was replaced by a clock showing sixty second-marks, which gradually disappeared until there were none left.
 This gave the teacher one final minute in which to calm the class down before the programme began.
 A suitably timed piece of library music, changed once a term and often taken from the Bruton Music library, accompanied the animation.
 After this an announcement for teachers or details of how to order any accompanying material was broadcast before going into the programme.

-The image of the 'schools countdown clock' has taken on something of a cult status, as referenced in programmes such as Look Around You, and produced a memorable image fondly remembered by generations of British schoolchildren.
+The image of the 'schools countdown clock' has taken on something of a cult status, as referenced in programmes such as Look Around You, and produced an image fondly remembered by generations of British schoolchildren.
 Look Around You series 1 was also a satire of ITV Schools and BBC Schools.